 Japan

-ODF in Niue is heavily weighted towards the government and civil society, with the sector accounting for 70% of incoming assistance.
-This also represents the highest sector concentration seen in any recipient in the region.
+In 2023, the largest active project in Niue was the upgrade to Hanan International Airport, supported by $10.4 million from New Zealand.
+The country also continued to receive budget support from New Zealand of more than $7 million, as well as additional emergency and supplementary budget support of $6 million.
+ODF in Niue was heavily weighted towards the government and civil society sectors, with those accounting for 74% of incoming assistance.
 Human development spending in Niue has always been relatively low, in part due to the country’s pre-existing, strong education and health services.
 Since 2016, the country has seen a growing emphasis on climate-resilient infrastructure.

-Since 2008, Niue has received $15 million in development financing with a “principal” focus on either climate adaptation or mitigation.
-Over this same period, the country has seen $45 million in development financing with a “significant” focus on climate outcomes.
+Since 2008, Niue has received $23 million in development financing with a “principal” focus on either climate adaptation or mitigation.
+Over this same period, the country has seen $55 million in development financing with a “significant” focus on climate outcomes.
 Niue is distinct in the Pacific in that it has seen a decline in climate-targeting projects since the mid-2010s.
-However, this is likely a product of the size of the Niue economy and the impact of a handful of large projects distorting the trend.
-As a share of total ODF received by Niue, “principal” climate projects make up 5% of total spending, below the regional average of 9%.
-Conversely, spending on “significant” climate projects in Niue makes up 15% of incoming funds, above the regional average of 13%.
+However, this is likely a product of the size of Niue’s economy and the impact of a handful of large projects distorting the trend.
+As a share of total ODF received by Niue, “principal” climate projects made up 6% of total spending, below the Pacific regional average of 8%.
+Conversely, spending on “significant” climate projects in Niue made up 15% of incoming funds, above the regional average of 11%.

 Official development finance to Niue, by policy goal Spent, share of total ODF

-Between 2008 and 2022, Niue received $1 million in development financing with a “principal” focus on gender equality, and $28 million in development financing with a “significant” focus on gender equality.
-“Principal” gender equality financing constituted 0.4% of ODF received by the country, below the regional average of 2%.
-Notably, “significant” marked gender financing made up 9% of incoming ODF, significantly below the regional average of 21%.
+Between 2008 and 2023, Niue received $1.3 million in development financing with a “principal” focus on gender equality, and $43 million in development financing with a “significant” focus on gender equality.
+“Principal” gender equality financing constituted less than 1% of ODF received by the country, below the regional average of 2%.
+“Significant” marked gender financing made up 11% of incoming ODF, significantly below the regional average of 22%.
 The largest project directly targeting gender equality in Niue was the multi-year $330,000 Gender Equality and Women’s Empowerment program, funded by Australia.